-Californian-born Nicole Moné is an American artist currently living and painting in Westchester, New York.
-Her representational paintings have garnered many awards, and reside in collections throughout the United States and abroad.
+Californian-born Nicole Moné is an award-winning, American artist currently living and painting in Westchester, New York.
+Her representational paintings reside in collections throughout the United States and abroad.

 Moné’s paintings incorporate elements of both Realism and Impressionism and are characterized by the application of traditional techniques and classical methods.
 Moné’s painting style has been shaped by her physical environment, her formal training and her individual experiences, observations and passions.
 While living in Southern California she was greatly inspired by, and studied the works of, the California Impressionists.
 She is most drawn to the human figure and faces, though she does not limit herself to any one subject.
 Her many years in Southern California, and more recently, while traveling through Spain, she has been inspired by Latin-American and Spanish subjects and themes, including the celebratory images from Día de los Muertos and the passionate art of Flamenco.
 Regardless of subject, she endeavors to capture feelings or moments.

 She has studied at the Florence Academy of Art in Italy, and in New York at the School of Visual Arts where she studied portraiture with Marvin Mattelson, and the Art Students League where she studied with renowned painters: Aaron Shikler and Everett Raymond Kinstler.
 Additionally she has studied with celebrated painters: Max Ginsberg and Jeremy Lipking.

-Her work has been in American Art Collector Magazine and in American Artist Magazine, PoetsArtists Magazine, and in Collection Magazine in China, and has exhibited at, most notably, the Butler Institute of American Art in Youngstown, OH, the Salmagundi Club, & the National Arts Club in New York City, and the MEAM Museum (European Museum of Modern Art) in Barcelona, Spain.
+Her work has been in American Art Collector Magazine, American Artist Magazine, PoetsArtists Magazine, and in Collection Magazine in China, and has exhibited at, most notably, the Butler Institute of American Art in Youngstown, OH, the Salmagundi Club, the National Arts Club in New York City, and the MEAM Museum (European Museum of Modern Art) in Barcelona, Spain.
 Some of Moné’s works were used in Season 4 of the popular SHOWTIME series Ray Donovan.